MS Norman Atlantic

-At the time of the fire there were an estimated 475 people on board the ship including 417 passengers, 55 crew and at least three illegal immigrants.
+At the time of the fire there were an estimated 475 people on board the ship including 417 passengers, 55 crew and at least three stowaways.
 Of these, 452 people were rescued and the bodies of 11 were recovered.
-It is known that 16 passengers died and it was estimated that there were 28 deaths overall, the uncertainty arising from estimates of the number of illegal immigrants on board.
-Additionally, two crewmembers of the Albanian tug Iliria were killed during the salvage operations on 30 December.
+It is known that 16 passengers died and it was estimated that there were 28 deaths overall, the uncertainty arising from estimates of the number of stowaways on board.
+Additionally, two crewmembers of the Albanian tug Iliria died during the salvage operations on 30 December.

 Description

 The ship was 186 m long, with a beam of 25.6 m and a draught of 6.71 m.
 She was powered by two MAN B&W 9L48/60B diesel engines, which could propel the ship at 24 kn.

 History

 The ship was built in 2009 by Cantiere Navale Visentini, Porto Viro, Italy as Akeman Street for Ermine Street Shipping Co Ltd, London, United Kingdom.
 Her sister ships are Étretat, Scottish Viking and Stena Flavia.
 She had accommodation for 850 passengers and 2,286 lane metres of accommodation for vehicles.
 Between February and April 2010, she was chartered to T-Link.
 Following a refit in May 2011 at Valletta, Malta, she was chartered to Saremar and renamed Scintu in June 2011.
 In January 2013, she was chartered to Grande Navi Veloci, followed by a charter to Moby Lines in April 2013.
 In October 2013, Scintu was chartered to LD Lines.
 She was renamed Norman Atlantic in January 2014.
 On 29 August 2014, she made her final voyage with LD Lines, from Rosslare, County Wexford, Ireland to Saint-Nazaire, Loire-Atlantique, France and Gijón, Asturias, Spain.
 In September 2014, she was chartered to Caronte & Tourist, followed by a charter to ANEK Lines in December 2014.
 After the 2014 fire, the ship was docked at Bari, Italy during the investigations and legal actions.
 In July 2019 the ship was towed to Aliaga, Turkey and scrapped.